You are currently viewing Bustard species from common to rare in East Africa

 Bustards – Family Otididae

 Click on the photo for larger view.
 The names of the photographers are on the photo and in the text.
 Those without name are from Elvira Wolfer.
+Due to the generosity of several photographers we are able to present all East African species and subspecies.

 You can also follow us on Facebook “Bird photography Safaris Kenya” and see the numerous species as well as the beautiful photos from Lorenzo Barelli.